 - It appears to the Bank that the Company is no longer qualified to hold the Certificate of Registration.

 - The Company violates any conditions mandatory to get the Certificate of Registration.

 The Company fails to:

-- Conform with the relevant directions that have been issued by RBI.
+- Conform to the relevant directions that have been issued by RBI.

 - Maintain accounts or publish information or disclose financial information as per the directions of the Bank or under relevant law.

 - Submit its books of accounts or other pertinent documents to the Bank for an inspection.